 - Car Rentals: Most major car rental companies have counters at YVR, including Budget, Hertz, Avis, National/Alamo, and Dollar/Thrifty.
 Generally, reserving a car rental ahead online will get you the best rates.

 - Driving and Parking: Driving to the airport from downtown takes about 25 minutes, but heavy traffic can slow that significantly.
 There are short-term, long-term, economy, and valet parking lots at the airport.

 - Long Distance Buses: To travel to Whistler, Victoria, Nanaimo, or Seattle, hop on a direct coach.
 Various companies provide long-distance bus service to YVR.

 YVR Airport Services:

 - Wireless Internet: Connect to free wireless Internet through the airport.
-To charge laptops, cell phones, and other devices, look for the purposefully placed power outlets.
-I love that travelers don't have to search for outlets at YVR.
+To charge laptops, cell phones, and other devices, look for the purposefully placed power outlets at YVR.
+I love that travelers don't have to search for outlets.

 - Visitor Information: Two tourism information centers provide assistance for Vancouver and British Columbia travel planning.
 The desks are located in the International and Domestic terminals.
 Ask about making hotel reservations and booking event tickets, or just pick up some free guides and brochures.